Loop space homology of a small category: -systems of functor categories

 of Lemma \ref{ess.const.}(a) is just the given action of $G$ on the $\RR G$-module $M$.
 So its restriction to $H=\pi_1(|\theta\dn\Bobj[\pi]|)$ is nontrivial, and by Lemma \ref{ess.const.}(b), $\til\theta^*(M)$ is not essentially constant on $\theta\dn\Bobj[\pi]$.
 By Lemma \ref{isos-over-G}(c), it is not isomorphic to an object in $\theta^*(\RR\pi\mod)$, and thus $\theta^*(\RR\pi\mod)$ is not closed under extensions in $\RR\calc\mod$. \end{proof}

-Note that Proposition \ref{exists-res} does not apply under the hypotheses of Proposition \ref{ex4}(a), although at least $\Omega_1$-resolutions exist by Proposition \ref{exists-Omega1}.
-If $\calc$ is the category of a group, then $\Omega$-resolutions always exist by Proposition \ref{ex3}(b).
-We will show in Theorem \ref{Omega_C0} that in fact, $\Omega$-resolutions of $\RR\pi$ always exist in under the hypotheses of Proposition \ref{ex4}(a).
+Note that Proposition \ref{exists-res} need not apply under the hypotheses of Proposition \ref{ex4} when $H$ is $\RR$-perfect, although $\Omega_1$-resolutions (at least) exist by Proposition \ref{exists-Omega1}.
+For example, if $(\calc,\theta)$ is a category over $\pi$ where $\calc$ is an EI-category with more than one isomorphism class of objects, then $\theta^*(\RR\pi\mod)$ is not closed under subobjects in $\RR\calc\mod$ by Proposition \ref{ex4}(a), and so Proposition \ref{exists-res} cannot be applied.
+In contrast, if $\calc$ is the category of a group, then $\Omega$-resolutions always exist by Proposition \ref{ex3}(b).
+We will show in Theorem \ref{Omega_C0} that at least with one extra condition on $\RR$ and $H$, $\Omega$-resolutions of $\RR\pi$ always exist when the hypotheses of Proposition \ref{ex4} hold and $H$ is $\RR$-perfect.

 \begin{Ex} In the situation of Proposition \ref{ex4}(a), if $\calc$ is not an EI-category, then $\theta^*(\RR\pi\mod)$ can fail to be closed under subobjects even when $\calc$ has only one object, and can be closed under subobjects even when $\calc$ has more than one isomorphism class of object: \begin{enuma}